pymeasure/pymeasure/docs/tutorial/graphical.rst

             self.directory = r'C:/Path/to/default/directory'            # Sets default directory
             self.store_measurement = False                              # Controls the 'Save data' toggle
-            self.file_input.extensions = ["csv", "txt", "data"]         # Sets recognized extensions, first entry is the default extension
+            self.file_input.extensions = ["csv", "txt", "data"]         # Sets recognized extensions, first entry is the default extension self.file_input.filename_fixed = False                      # Controls whether the filename-field is frozen (but still displayed)

-The fields for the filename and the directory can be disabled using the boolean keyword arguments :code:`filename_input` and :code:`directory_input`, respectively, in the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` init.
+The presence of the widget is controlled by the boolean argument :code:`enabled_file_input` of the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` init.
-Note that when either of these values is set to :code:`False`, the default :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method of the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` class will no longer work, and a new, custom, method needs to be implemented; a basic implementation is shown in the documentation of the :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method.
+Note that when this is set to :code:`False`, the default :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method of the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` class will no longer work, and a new, custom, method needs to be implemented; a basic implementation is shown in the documentation of the :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method.

 Customising the plot options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~